scikit-learn/enhancement_proposals/slep001/discussion.rst

     2. Introducing new methods (and a new type of object)

     There is an emerging consensus for option 2.

+.. topic:: **`transform` modifying y**

+   Option 1 above could be implementing by allowing transform to modify
+   y.
+However, the return signature of transform would be unclear.

+   Do we modify all transformers to return a y (y=None for unsupervised transformers that are not given y?).
+This sounds like leading to code full of surprised and difficult to maintain from the user perspective.

+   We would loose the contract that the number of samples is unchanged by a transformer.
+This contract is very useful (eg for model selection: measuring error for each sample).

 Proposal
 .........